PokemonGoF/PokemonGo-Bot/README.md

 ```
 ./data/catch-ignore.yml
 ```
-Its a yaml file with a list of names so make it look like
+It's a yaml file with a list of names so make it look like
 ```
 ignore:
   - Pidgey